 Scenery Porn: In the anime, no expense was too high, best described by one reviewer which described it as "...a budget big enough to buy Belgium."
 This gives the anime some of the best art and animation in the entire industry, and the Blu-Ray 1080p editions just laugh at attempts to match them.
 Takealook◊

 Berserker never speaks until his helmet comes off, only roars.

-Self-Deprecation: In the Einzbern Consultation Room specials, Taiga attempts to reassure Lancer that there would be no "Urobuchi-type drama".
+Self-Deprecation: In the Einzbern Consultation Room specials, Disciple Zero attempts to reassure Lancer that there would be no "Urobuchi-type drama".
 Fate/Zero visual novel was written by Gen Urobuchi himself.

-The "Einzbern Consultation Room" specials from the DVD are basically a huge Shout-Out to the Tiger Dojo corners from Fate/stay night, complete with role reversal with Ahura Mazda impersonating Irisviel as the "teacher" and a teenage amnesiac Taiga as the "student", and containing a few other Shout Outs within it:
+The "Einzbern Consultation Room" specials from the DVD are basically a huge Shout-Out to the Tiger Dojo corners from Fate/stay night, complete with role reversal with Irisviel as the "teacher" and a teenage amnesiac Taiga as the "student".
+The segments contain a few other Shout Outs: